RobTillaart/FRAM_I2C/README.md

 ### ReadUntil

-**readUntil()** can be used to read lines and/or fields from an FRAM filled with text e.g. logging written. with the FRAM_logging.ino example.
+**readUntil()** can be used to read lines and/or fields from an FRAM filled with text.
+For example logging written with the FRAM_logging.ino example.
 Note: if memaddr + buflen >= size of FRAM, memory wrapping may occur.
 The library does not check, so the user should.